Edith Rathbun Outreach and Engagement Excellence Award

 • that the outcomes are mutually beneficial to UT and the community.

-Two annual recognition awards of $750 each will be awarded at the Academic Honors
+Up to two annual recognition awards of $750 each will be awarded at the Awards Ceremony on April 11, 2016.

 For more information or questions contact 419.530.6171.